jmochel/endeavour/README.md

 ## Either

 The `either` concept in Erlang is not a built-in feature of the language, but it's a common pattern used in functional programming languages.
-It's often used to handle computations that can result in two different types of values, typically representing success and failure cases.
+It's often used to handle computations that can result in two different types of values, typically representing value and failure cases.

 In Erlang, this pattern can be implemented using tuples.
 A common convention is to use a tuple where the first element is an atom such as `ok` or `error`, and the second element is the actual value or error information.